 The preceding diagram assumes that the underwriters will not exercise their overallotment option.
-If the underwriters exercise their overallotment option in full, New Excelerate, L.P. would own shares or % of our common stock, the CK Rollover Investors would own shares or % of our common stock, the Australian Management Investors would own shares or % of our common stock and purchasers of our common stock in this offering would own shares or % of our common stock.
+If the underwriters exercise their overallotment option in full, New Excelerate, L.P. would own 55.3% of our common stock, the CK Rollover Investors would own 15.9% of our common stock, the Australian Management Investors would own 16.7% of our common stock and purchasers of our common stock in this offering would own 12.1% of our common stock.